 #5.
 New Life Perspective | You Could Start A Whole New Life

 The best part about traveling when you are older is being more in touch with who you are.
-Knowing yourself a little better opens the door to grow outside of your small wold.
+Knowing yourself a little better opens the door to growing outside of your small world.
 This new life perspective comes more easily and isn’t as scary.

 Solo travel really gave me the strength to move abroad.
 If I had waited to find that special someone to go to Europe with, I would still be waiting.
 Going alone will change your life perspective in the most positive ways.